JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

+**1.16.0**
+Users can now specify an outlier branch threshold when calculating gene coevolution

 **1.15.0**:
 Added function to recode alignments based on 8 different recoding schemes (7 for amino acids;
 1 for nucleotides).
 See function recode.